how do I submit my artwork correctly?

 All fonts that you use in your artwork should be sent separately.
 You can also create outlines of your text.

 When you create outlines of the text, you don’t have to send the fonts separately but note that no changes can be made anymore in the text.
 The minimum font size is 3pt (dark text on a light background) and 4 pt (light text on a dark background).

 The minimum font height (!) for food supplements is 0,9 mm (Lowercase).
 This usually translates to 4,8 pt.

-The preferred distance is 3mm, the absolute minimum is 2mm from the edges if more space is needed.
+The preferred distance is 3mm, but the absolute minimum is 2mm from the edges if more space is needed.

-For labels all of the above applies with one extra exception.
+For labels, all of the above applies with one extra exception.
 If a label is transparent* and the bottle is transparent your design will be transparent as well.
 You can prevent this (if you so wish) to create a white base underneath the elements you don’t want to be transparent.
-Create a spot color with the name ‘white’, put this on top of the desired elements and set this to ‘overprint’.
+Create a spot colour with the name ‘white’, put this on top of the desired elements and set this to ‘overprint’.